Introduction to individual agreements

 3 Penalty rates

-Some Something of value, such as money, given by one person to another person as part of a contract. should be given to an additional loading if the hours worked are outside ordinary business hours.
+Some consideration should be given to an additional loading if the hours worked are outside ordinary business hours.

 As an alternative to overtime or penalty rates of pay, the parties may agree to some form of compensation for extra time worked beyond the agreed hours based on flexi-time or time in lieu.